TheDeafenGuy/SteamOS-Screen-Lock/README.md

 Be sure to write down the password you just set, as it may come in handy in the future.

+Also, you will need to make the script executable.
+This can be done by opening Konsole and running the following command: chmod +x [INSERT SCRIPT LOCATION HERE]

 You can now use the lock.sh script that I am providing.